Downtown Spokane: Law and government

 The city center is the site of several governmental facilities.
 At the city level, the city government offices, Spokane City Hall, is located just west of Riverfront Park at 808 W. Spokane Falls Blvd. while the Spokane County Courthouse is located north of the Spokane River at 1116 W. Broadway Ave. near other county government offices which are located nearby.
 The Spokane Regional Health District offices are housed in the architecturally distinctive Spokane Regional Health Building on W. College Ave.
 In the US federal court system, the Thomas S. Foley U.S. Courthouse of the Eastern District of Washington is located at 920 W. Riverside Ave which next door to the Federal Building.

-The Spokane Police Department (SPD) and Spokane County Sheriff's Office headquarters are both located in the Public Safety Building near the Spokane County Courthouse on Mallon Ave.
+The Spokane Police Department (SPD) and Spokane County Sheriff's Office (SCSO) headquarters are both located within the Public Safety Building near the Spokane County Courthouse on Mallon Ave.
 The SPD also has a downtown precinct across the street from the STA Plaza on Riverside Ave.